Goldritter/kilithikadya/README.md

 {:average-wounds 12.222222222221038, :average-damage 24.444444444442077, :average-kills 8.148148148147358}
 ```

+## What you should know
+This project is work in progress and in an actuall alpha version.
+Planned changes are acutally more probability statistics and features.
+The keywords in the returned map **should** be fix, except the naming is horrible wrong and causes more trouble.

 ## Bugs
 Actually none known.

 ## To-Do
-- [] add Feel No Pain to calculate received damage
+- [] Add Feel No Pain to calculate received damage.
-- [] better documentation
+- [] Better documentation.
+- [] Find a practicable way to handle rounding errors for multiple additions with doubles.

 ## License